Prime Minister of Russia: Appointment

 Initially, the prime minister was appointed by the Emperor of Russia, without the consent of the candidate to the State Duma.

 In Soviet times, the prime minister of the Russian SFSR was appointed by the Supreme Council after each election.

 Currently the prime minister is appointed by the president of Russia, subject to the consent of the State Duma (before 1993 the Supreme Soviet).
-Unlike most other "prime ministers", who are also elected members of the legislative body or parliament, the Chairman of the Government of Russia can be any Russian citizen, as long as they do not also hold citizenship of another country.
+Unlike most other "prime ministers", who are also elected members of the legislative body or parliament, the Chairperson of the Government of Russia can be any Russian citizen, as long as they do not also hold citizenship of another country.

-Under law, the president shall nominate a new Chairman of the Government within two weeks of the resignation of a previous government or inauguration ceremony of president.
+Under law, the president shall nominate a new Chairperson of the Government within two weeks of the resignation of a previous government or inauguration ceremony of president.
 The State Duma is to discuss the matter within two weeks of the nomination and make a decision.
 The procedure of granting consent by the parliament is usually preceded by several days of comprehensive consultations and interviews of the candidate by the parliamentary factions.
 Should the State Duma decide to give the president its approval, the president may immediately sign the respective appointment decree.
 Should the State Duma refuse to give its approval, the president will have to nominate another (or the same) candidate within one week of the rejection of the previous candidate.
-However, in the event that the Duma rejects the president's appointment to prime minister three times, he may dissolve the Duma, call for new elections and appoint a candidate for prime minister without its consent.
+However, in the event that the Duma rejects the president's appointment to prime minister three times, they may dissolve the Duma, call for new elections and appoint a candidate for prime minister without its consent.

-Should the State Duma reject candidates nominated by the president for three times consecutively, the president shall dissolve it and call a new election, while the prime minister shall be appointed by the president without participation of the Duma.
+Should the State Duma reject candidates nominated by the president for three times consecutively, the president can (but is not required to after the passage of the 2020 amendments to the Constitution) dissolve it and call a new election, while the prime minister shall be appointed by the president without participation of the Duma.
 The State Duma may not be dissolved on these grounds during the first year after parliamentary elections, the last six months of the incumbent president's term, as well as in time of emergency, or war and in the event that the State Duma has initiated the impeachment of the incumbent president.